-If you have not yet been diagnosed with cancer, your general practitioner (GP) will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a specialist.
 For secondary cancer in the liver, you are likely to see a doctor who specialises in the original cancer (e.g. a colorectal surgeon or a medical oncologist for bowel cancer).

 The specialist will arrange further tests and consider treatment options.
 Often the treatment options will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.